bentley-historical-library/UMich_HathiTrust_Pub_Summaries/README.md

 ```

 ##Using the script
-To use, open a commmand-line prompt, navigate to the script's directory, and run it, pointing it to an original HathiTrust
+To use, open a commmand-line prompt, navigate to the script's directory, and run it with the path to an original HathiTrust
-metadata dump ```txt.gz file```.
-The command should look like this:
+metadata dump ```txt.gz``` file.
+The command should look something like this:

 Windows: